opentelekomcloud/docs/SMN/SMN User Guide/HTTPHTTPS Message Format.md

 ### Format of HTTP/HTTPS Unsubscription Confirmation Messages

 After an HTTP/HTTPS subscription is canceled, the subscriber receives an unsubscription confirmation message sent by SMN.
-The content of the unsubscription confirmation message contains JSON character strings, which are described in Table 3.
+The content of the unsubscription confirmation message contains JSON character strings, which are described in Table 4.

-<span id="_table64442359144241" class="anchor"></span>**Table 3** Content of an HTTP/HTTPS unsubscription confirmation message
+**Table 4** Content of an HTTP/HTTPS unsubscription confirmation message

 <table>